An Economics Reading List

 Irwin, Douglas, Against the Tide: An Intellectual History of Free Trade

-This is book is not so much a brief for free trade as it is a scholarly survey of the history of
+- This is book is not so much a brief for free trade as it is a scholarly survey of the history of

-economic thought on the topic.
+- economic thought on the topic.
 Irwin’s book uncovers the contexts, the motivations, and the trains of thought that led economists to develop the case for free trade.

 - To truly understand the case for free trade requires knowledge of the development of the economic theories supporting free trade—as well as of those theories in opposition to free trade- and of the historical context of those theories.
 Irwin lucidly reviews all these.

-Roberts, Russell, The Choice: A Fable of Free Trade and Protectionism
+Roberts, Russell, The Choice: A Fable of Free Trade and Protectionism.

-Debates about free trade between opposing parties often deteriorate into frustration because of a lack of facts.
+- Debates about free trade between opposing parties often deteriorate into frustration because of a lack of facts.
 Frank Taussig clarified the debates with an open mind, and confronted such questions as comparative advantage, protectionism, the “young” or “infant industry argument,” and dumping.
 He fearlessly summarized the economic issues on both sides, and then meticulously analyzed the history of three heavily protected industries: sugar, iron and steel, and textiles to see how the facts contributed to these economic debates.